Augmented Reality Development: Guide for Business Owners and Managers

 Making the right choice here is essential because it dictates everything else that follows.
 In particular, Jacob's choice is between developing code natively or using a cross-platform architecture.
 In our case, the optimal solution will be native development with Swift for iOS and Kotlin for Android.
 Using cross-platform development is possible but could bring more complexity in the system architecture and its support, because the AR module must be developed with native platform anyway to ensure the best app performance.

-When developing for iOS, ARKit is used in conjunction with SceneKit.
+When developing Augmented reality apps for iOS, ARKit is used in conjunction with SceneKit.
 For the Android platform, the go-to tools are ARCore and Sceneform.
 An AR app development team should have the skills needed to process 3-D content, deal with imagine tasks and work with most major mobile technologies.
 To assemble a team for this project, professionals would take on the following roles:

 • iOS/Android developer for mobile AR